sergio-costas/lxcraft/README.md

 ## Accessing the container data

+The files specified in the *list* part of the configuration file are copied inside the container into the */craft_XXXXXXXXX* folder, where XXXXXXX is the MD5 hash of the project's name.
+This is done to ensure that the specific lxcraft folder isn't used in a *snapcraft.yaml* file, and that only the $CRAFT_XXXXX environment variables are used (in fact, lxcraft will check if the folder appears inside the *snapcraft.yaml* file, and show an error in that case).

-The files specified in the *list* part of the configuration file are copied inside the container into the */src* folder.
-It is also there where the snapcraft folders (like *parts*, *stage* or *prime*) are located, so it is easy to enter inside and check the status of the files after a failed building.
+It is also in this folder where the snapcraft folders (like *parts*, *stage* or *prime*) are located, so it is easy to enter inside and check the status of the files after a failed building.